asklootz/IS110/README.md

 ## Module 2
 Module for week two, work to make classes with private variables and use get and set methods to change the variables Also simple mathematical tasks to make a simple calculator

+## Module 3
+Modeule for week three, working on making a simple script that will take a users information and create a student-class object.
+This will then allow us to run differnt attributes in different methods required for the tasks.